Office of New Student Programs (NSP)

 The College Life Unit Experience (CLUE) Program

 The CLUE Program consists of workshops and programs geared to help students learn more about CSI and themselves through our Co-Curricular and Personal Growth programs.
 It is a non-credit out-of-the-classroom experience program designed to acclimate students to the college environment after orientation and compliment the various aspects of college life.
 NSP maintains records on all CLUE program activities and monitors students’ progress toward meeting the college’s new student orientation degree requirement.
-CLUEs are workshops developed from various programs and departments on campus, which are advertised through the web-based involvement system, Campus Connection, on the CLUE News.
+CLUEs are workshops developed from various programs and departments on campus, which are advertised through CLUE News on the CSI Website under the “Quick Links” drop-down menu.
 CLUE events are open to the entire campus community.
 In addition, many incoming students participate in the CLUE Program to fulfill part two of their new student orientation degree requirement.

 The New Student Mentoring Program